pre/hyy-voting-api/README.md

 ## Importing Voters

 - Obtain a copy of voters from the University.
+- Convert file to UTF8 (Open in Sublime > Save in Encoding > UTF8).
 - File is expected to be in defined text format (see `ImportedTextVoter`).
 - `heroku run --no-tty rake db:seed:edari:voters:text < voters.txt`